 But perhaps the best way to pack for survival is to use what’s known as a paracord grenade.

 Paracord has been a survival tool since World War II.
 This strong durable item is made of nylon cords and can hold up to 550 pounds!

 It’s also useful in that it can be used to construct a paracord grenade.

-But you’ll need some basics before packing your grenade.
+But you’ll need some basics before packing your paracord grenade.
 Necessary items include paracord, a carabiner, and tin foil to wrap your items.

 Once you’ve researched how to construct the grenade, it’s time to start packing.

-This guide will show you how to make the most of your grenade by packing the essential survival gear you’ll need in a life or death situation.
+This guide will show you how to make the most of your paracord grenade by packing the essential survival gear you’ll need in a life or death situation.
 Let’s gear up.

 Your paracord grenade should be able to include all the basics for wilderness survival.
 If you pack correctly, you’ll be able to build a makeshift shelter, find food, make safe drinking water, and start a fire.